ClickCease

 Build a Weekly Rhythm That Prevents Chaos

-Standardize Cleaning and Maintenance Workflows
+Standardize Maintenance Workflows

 Preventive Maintenance Checklist

-A preventative maintenance checklist assigns recurring tasks to defined cadences so that common failure points are addressed before they become guest-facing problems.
+A preventative maintenance checklist assigns recurring tasks to defined cadences so that common failure points are addressed before they become tenant-facing problems.
 HVAC filter changes belong on a per-turnover or monthly schedule, depending on occupancy density.
 Plumbing inspections (checking for slow drains, supply line wear, and fixture seals) belong on a quarterly schedule.
 Smoke and carbon monoxide alarm tests, battery replacements, lock and hinge checks, and appliance seal inspections all belong on a quarterly or semi-annual schedule.
 The cadences matter more than the specific interval: monthly tasks get done monthly, quarterly tasks get reviewed at the start of each quarter, and per-turnover tasks get checked at every changeover.
 Preventative work is boring and inexpensive; emergency work is expensive and visible.

 Issue Triage Checklist